https://ltn-global-website.s3.amazonaws.com/content/_bannerWebp/How-to-achieve-zero-latency-in-your-video-streams.webp

 Utilize edge computing

 Edge computing distributes computing resources across a network of edge servers, which are closer to where the data is actually produced and consumed.
-It brings processing closer to the data source, reducing the distance data needs to travel and lowering streaming latency.
+It brings processing closer to the data source, reducing the distance data needs to travel and lowering stream latency.
 It’s a great approach for executives who need to reach large, global audiences.

 Implement low-latency video streaming protocols